jeromecoupe/sassgrids/readme.md

 	.content-primary
 	{
 		@extend %grid-module; // define as grid module
-		@extend %medium-span-2of3; // span two third at medium screen sizes
+		@extend %medium-span-2of3; // span two third of its parent's width at medium screen sizes
-		@extend %large-span-7of12; // span seven twelfths at large screen sizes }
+		@extend %large-span-7of12; // span seven twelfths of its parent's width at large screen sizes }

 	.content-secondary
 	{
 		@extend %grid-module; // define as grid module
-		@extend %medium-span-1of3; // span one third at medium screen sizes
+		@extend %medium-span-1of3; // span one third of its parent's width at medium screen sizes
-		@extend %large-span-5of12; // span five twelfths at large screen sizes }
+		@extend %large-span-5of12; // span five twelfths of its parent's width at large screen sizes }

 ### Available silent classes and proportions

-The following silent classes are created for each media queries and namespaces you have created
+The following silent classes are created for each media queries and namespaces you have created.
+Remember that we are talking about proportional grids.
+Each of these classes mean "spanning one third of its parent's width"

 	%{$namespace}-span-1of3
 	%{$namespace}-span-2of3